helidon-io/helidon/docs/mp/guides/config.md

 1. Java system properties
 2. Environment variables
-3. Properties specified in `META-INF/microprofile-config.properties`
+3. Properties specified in `META-INF/microprofile-config.properties` and
+    `application.yaml` on the classpath (both use ordinal 100)

-Each of these sources specify configuration properties in Java Property format (key/value), like `color=red`.
+System properties and environment variables use Java Property format (key/value), like `color=red`.
 If any of the Helidon required properties are not specified in one of these source, like `server.port`, then Helidon will use a default value.